 E-cigarettes are devices marketed as a safe alternative to smoking.
-But they're not safe because e-cigarettes are still putting nicotine — a highly addictive drug — into the body.
+But they're not safe because they put nicotine — a highly addictive drug — into the body.

 Electronic cigarettes are battery-powered smoking devices often designed to look and feel like regular cigarettes.
 They use cartridges filled with a liquid that contains nicotine, flavorings, and other chemicals.
 A heating device in the e-cigarette converts the liquid into a vapor, which the person inhales.
 That's why using e-cigarettes is known as "vaping."

 Because e-cigarettes don't burn tobacco, people don't inhale the same amounts of tar and carbon monoxide as with a regular cigarette.
 But anyone using an e-cigarette still gets an unhealthy dose of nicotine and other chemicals.

 Now that e-cigarettes have gone mainstream, regulators and scientists are studying them a lot more.
 Expect to see more information coming out about e-cigarettes and their health effects.